 We welcome and support all open minded and generous of spirit folk at Fibresmith.
 All colours, sizes, ages, genders, sexual orientations, abilities and skill levels welcome.
 We work to foster a friendly, safe, and inclusive environment and will not hesitate to speak up should we see discrimination or unfair treatment of anyone within the shop or via our social media.

 We actively, as a team, have regular discussions about the many layers and forms of racism and privilege that exist within the craft community and world at large.
 With no clear and proven guidelines to follow, we look for ways to help support anti-racism, gender equality, size inclusivity and anti-ageism within our business.
 One of the main ways I feel we can do this is by supporting diverse, women-run small businesses, carrying and promoting their work within the shop.
 To encourage and empower more to get involved in the craft industry, we are launching a mentorship program for small business startups, to offer advice, guidance and encouragement where we can.
 Launching a small business can be daunting but we’d love to help, with over ten years of experience in markets, wholesale and retail sales.
 If you have a craft based business idea and need some guidance, please reach out to Leslie at email@example.com – we’d love to offer what advice we can!

-As another initiative, we have a box of donated vintage patterns that we in turn accept gold coin donations for, which are then matched by US dollar for dollar and the total donated to a group that we feel needs support.
-This changes every six months and is currently the Asylum Seeker Resource Centre in Footscray.
+As another initiative, we have a box of donated vintage patterns that we in turn accept gold coin donations for, which are then matched by us dollar for dollar and the total donated to a group that we feel needs support.
+This changes periodically and is currently the Asylum Seeker Resource Centre in Footscray.
 We invite people to drop off unwanted patterns to add to this collection at any time.